 Product Development Specialists, QFD Green Belts®, QFD Black Belts®, Design for Six Sigma and Six Sigma Black Belts and Master Black Belts, Project Managers, those involved in decision making, financial decisions, risk analysis, strategy.

-The 2007 symposium transactions contains three articles on AHP, including a keynote speech delivered by Dr. Thomas Saaty, father of AHP.
-Additional AHP case studies and research papers can be also found in the past transactions.
+The 2016 international symposium transactions contains papers on why and how to use AHP in QFD and House of Quality.
+The 2007 symposium transactions contains three articles on AHP, including a keynote speech delivered by Dr. Thomas Saaty, a co-creator of AHP.
+To locate additional AHP case studies and research papers, browse the abstracts page (search by Control Key + F).